yaronyg/IotEdgeHackfest/README.md

 # Running on Windows
 ## Setup
-1. Install 32-bit version of the SDK at https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.1-download.md
+1. Install 64-bit version of the SDK at https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.1-download.md
- 1. We are using the 32 bit version because IoT Edge defaults to that.
-We can change this by calling tools/build.cmd with the -platform argument or edit the build-platform variable in build.cmd (to either Win32 or x64).
+ 1. build.cmd (see below) actually defaults to 32 bit but if we want to debug in Visual Studio Code we have to have a 64 bit executable.
+So we are building as 64 bit.
 1. Setup the dev box per https://github.com/Azure/iot-edge/blob/master/doc/devbox_setup.md#set-up-a-windows-development-environment.
 1. Fork https://github.com/yaronyg/iot-edge on github (so you can save your changes) and then clone your fork locally
 1. Open a Visual Studio Command Prompt (Start -> Developer Command Prompt for Visual Studio 2017)
 1. Navigate to iot-edge\tools
-1. Run 'build.cmd --enable-dotnet-core-binding'
+1. Run 'build.cmd --platform x64 --enable-dotnet-core-binding'
 ## Adding a new module
 1. Open a terminal (doesn't have to be VS command prompt)
 1. Go to iot-edge\tools